kuhn-ruess/cmdbsyncer-docs/docs/basics/accounts.md

 Without an account, no data can be read from or written to an external system.
 This applies to every supported integration: Checkmk, Netbox, Jira, REST APIs, CSV files, and all others.

-You will find the account settings under **Accounts** in the navigation.
+You will find the account settings under **Settings → Accounts** in the navigation.

 ## Basic Fields